 - Take the paperwork to the local newspaper.
 For Athens residents, this newspaper is The Athens Messenger (located at 9300 Johnson Road –about 3 miles on US-33 E from campus, on the left side of the road next to Athens High School).
 They will also charge a fee for the advertisement ($45, as of 02/2009).
 Once again, this advertisement must run at least 3 weeks before the court hearing.

 - Attend the court hearing.
 It is a really short process (less that 5 minutes, usually).
 Once your name change has been processed, they will give you several certified copies of the name change order to allow you to change your name for your driver’s license, bank account(s), the university, and elsewhere (See list below).

-If you are an OU student and are struggling with finding the money for a name change, speak with Mickey Hart, Director of the LGBT Center.
-He can be reached at email@example.com 740.593.2515, or in 354 Baker University Center.
+If you are an OU student and are struggling with finding the money for a name change, speak with delfin bautista, Director of the LGBT Center.
+They can be reached at firstname.lastname@example.org 740.593.2515, or in 354 Baker University Center.

 How to change your driver’s license: